heptarch/heptarch.github.io/drafts/demon.md

 surface of the chamber grows cooler uniformly.
  Will dynamically constituting itself in matter.

-The locus splits, with one past asking:
+The locus splits, with one part asking:

 *Child, what should you like to do?*